 • API Documentation — API documentation is a reference manual on how to use and connect multiple APIs, allowing different software services to connect seamlessly.

 • Knowledge Baseknowledge base document collects frequently asked questions (FAQs), how-to guides, and troubleshooting instructions.
-A Knowledge Base can be thought of as a database for a company, where new questions and answers regarding a product or service can be added at any given moment.
+A knowledge base can be thought of as a database for a company, where new questions and answers regarding a product or service can be added at any given moment.

-• User guide — User guides are generally shorter than manuals and offer guidance on how to use specific features often for software products and product documentation.
+• User Guide — User guides are generally shorter than manuals and offer guidance on how to use specific features often for software products and product documentation.

-• User manual — User manuals help your customers use your software and fully utilize all feature sets as intended.
+• User Manual — User manuals help your customers use your software and fully utilize all feature sets as intended.

-• White papers — Authoritative, research-based documents that present information, expert analysis, and an organization or author’s insight into a topic or solution to a problem.
+• White Papers — Authoritative, research-based documents that present information, expert analysis, and an organization or author’s insight into a topic or solution to a problem.
 Typically, business white papers are tied to their own product or service offering.

-• Business plans — Highly specialized for a business, a business plan includes the objectives of a business and the road map to get there.
+• Business Plans — Highly specialized for a business, a business plan includes the objectives of a business and the road map to get there.

 • Table of Contents — These lists link directly to the contents of the product documentation and provide a rapid way for the reader to access the material.